AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/getting-started-live-hub.md

 # Getting started with Live Hub

-Live Hub in Adobe Learning Manager enables organizations to deliver live, instructor-led training directly within the platform, eliminating the need for external tools for core session delivery.
+Live Hub in Adobe Learning Manager allows organizations to deliver live, instructor-led training directly within the platform, eliminating the need for external tools for core session delivery.

 It provides a seamless, browser-based experience for Instructors and Learners, combining session delivery, collaboration, and engagement tools in a single environment.
 This integrated approach helps organizations streamline training delivery, reduce administrative overhead, and maintain visibility into learner participation throughout the learning journey.